Dnyarri/PyPNM/README.md

 ## viewer.py

-Program **viewer.py** is a small illustrative utility: using *PyPNM* package, it reads different flavours of PGM and PPM files, and allows saving them as different types of PGM/PNM, i.e. it can read ASCII PPM and write it as binary PPM or vs. Also this program shows images using *PyPNM* and Tkinter.
+Program [**viewer.py**](https://github.com/Dnyarri/PyPNM/blob/main/viewer.py) is a small illustrative utility: using *PyPNM* package, it reads different flavours of PGM and PPM files, and allows saving them as different types of PGM/PNM, i.e. it can read ASCII PPM and write it as binary PPM or vs. Also this program shows images using *PyPNM* and Tkinter.
 No, there is no mistake: it does not feed PPM files to Tkinter directly.
 Instead, it uses nested 3D list data loaded using *PyPNM* to generate in-memory bytes object of PPM structure using `preview_data = pnmlpnm.list2bin(image3D, maxcolors)`, and then feeds this in-memory bytes object to Tkinter as `preview = PhotoImage(data=preview_data)` (note using *data=*, not *file=*).
-This way it shows, for example, ASCII PPM which Tkinter itself cannot handle.
+This way it displays, for example, ASCII PPM which Tkinter itself cannot handle.

 | Fig. 1. *Example of ASCII PPM opened in Viewer.py* |
 | :---: |